 Dimension 2.
-Decision making principles (of CNO bodies)
+Decision making principles (of CNO bodies) Decisions are taken: 1. by simple majority, i.e. over 1/2 of the weighted votes of CNO members 2. by qualified majority (e.g. over 2/3), of the weighted votes of CNO members

-Decision n are taken: 1. by simple majority, i.e. over 1/2 of the weighted votes of CNO members 2. by qualified majority (e.g. over 2/3), of the weighted votes of CNO members 3. by simple majority (i.e. over 1/2 of the votes), with equal weight of the vote of each CNO member 4. by qualified majority (e.g. 2/3 of the votes), with equal weight of the vote of each CNO member 5. by consensus
+Dimension 2.
+Decision making principles (of CNO bodies) 3. by simple majority (i.e. over 1/2 of the votes), with equal weight of the vote of each CNO member 4. by qualified majority (e.g. 2/3 of the votes), with equal weight of the vote of each CNO member 5. by consensus